isovector/httw/prose/newbook/10-history.markdown

   forward to just after the matching `]`
 * `]` --- move the instruction head back to the matching `[`

+> TODO(sandy): can just give a recipe here instead of introducing all these
+> symbols

 We can write a program to add the number on the data tape in position 1 to the number in position 2 like this: